ldatb/ataides-website/hugo/content/about.md

 - Audit-Ready Infrastructure & Process Design
 - Policy as Code & Automation (Terraform, Kubernetes, Vault, OPA)

+## Why Trust Ataides

+We operate independently, free from vendor incentives or cloud provider bias.
+Our work is grounded in institutional discipline and regulatory clarity, built for teams that need more than just technical expertise: they need trust.

+- Vendor-neutral, architecture-first consulting
+- Confidentiality and long-term client alignment
+- Reputation built on clarity, not complexity

+## Regulatory Precision

+Compliance is not abstract, it’s technical.
+Ataides maps infrastructure components directly to the language of ISO 27001, SOC 2, NIST, and privacy frameworks like LGPD and GDPR.
+Every recommendation we deliver includes control mapping and evidence guidance.

+- Architecture-to-control traceability
+- Evidence collection design (Vaultum integration)
+- Control matrix alignment for auditors and CISOs

+## Private Engagements

+Some matters require deeper confidentiality.
+Ataides offers private consulting under strict NDA terms for clients dealing with sensitive regulatory, M&A, or post-incident transformation initiatives.

+- Strict confidentiality and isolation from marketing channels
+- Custom threat models and compliance frameworks
+- Direct access to principal consultants only

 Want to explore how Ataides can help your organization design trustworthy, compliant, and resilient cloud systems?
 [Request a confidential consultation](/contact)